 When launching a script (e.g. VBScript), then it is recommended that point the Filename field to the scripting engine (e.g. cscript.exe) with the script file as the argument.
 For example

 Application Return Codes

-If you want to take advantage of the return code analysis then it is recommend that you either call executable applications directly (e.g. ping.exe) or invoke scripts using a scripting engine that let you specify the return code (e.g. VBScript using cscript.exe).
+To take advantage of the return code analysis, it is recommend to either call executable applications directly (e.g. ping.exe) or to invoke scripts using a scripting engine that let you specify the return code (e.g. VBScript using cscript.exe).
 It is not recommended that you use batch files if the application return code is of significance.

-•If you check the "Log application return code 0 to event log", then EventSentry will log an information event showing the text output of the script you ran to the Application event log.
+•Checking the "Log application return code 0 to event log", will log an information event to the application event log, showing the text output of the script.

-•If you check the "Log application return code > 0 to event log", then EventSentry will log an error event showing the text output of the script you ran to the Application event log.
+•Checking the "Log application return code > 0 to event log", will log an error to the application event log, showing the text output of the script.

 The next chapter, "Example Scripts", lists Visual Basic scripts that would work well with the Application Scheduler feature.